This Walnut Meringue Cake With Chocolate Mousse is a decadent, elegant, and delicious cake that will win your heart forever.

 - Pour over the rest of the chocolate mousse.
 Make sure the surface of the cake is smooth.
 Use a spatula.

 - Place the cake ring/springform in the freezer.
-Freeze for few hours.
+Freeze for a few hours.

-- When cake is solid frozen, remove it carefully from the cake ring/springform and glaze it.
+- When the cake is solidly frozen, remove it carefully from the cake ring/springform and glaze it.

 Make the mirror glaze: